RanaShamoun/Activity-Recognition-Model-using-sensor-data/README.md

 This project aims to detect fraudulent credit card transactions using supervised machine learning algorithms.
 It uses a real-world dataset from [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) and includes end-to-end pipeline workflows for data preprocessing, feature engineering, model training, threshold tuning, and evaluation.

+NOTE: group_project_9_version10.ipynb is the current and final version of this project.

 ## Project Structure